leekillough/rev/README.md

 All files with a .cc suffix under test/vector_basic/src will be in the list of tests to run.
 Simple copy/paste/modify an existing test to create a new test.

-The suffix (e.g. .64.32.cc) is used to pass VLEN and ELEN into the simulator.
+The suffix (e.g. .64.32.cc) is used to pass VLEN and ELEN into the simulators.
 These are required at configuration time and remain fixed for the entire simulation.

 ## Vector Test Writing Tips